radema/pact-ai/docs/WHITE_PAPER.md

 ## The Core Axioms

-1. **Protocol over Platform**: PACT is not a SaaS.
-It is a local protocol defined by file structures (.pacts/).
+1. **Protocol over Platform**: GEAS-AI is not a SaaS.
+It is a local protocol defined by file structures (.geas/).

 2. **No Action Without Seal**: Execution is cryptographically blocked until the Blueprint (02_specs.md) is approved.